VRConservation/fbabook/chapters/resilience.md

 Our analysis synthesizes poverty and socioeconomic data from datasets at a census-tract and count level.
 To assess forest restoration needs, we utilized data from CAL FIRE’s Vegetation Treatment Plan to identify areas for land and forest treatment to address fire risk and mitigation efforts.
 By merging these datasets with GIS analysis and performing data analysis, we shed light on the low-income communities and regions most in need of support for forest health treatments.

 Our findings are as follows: Of California’s 17.9 million acres of private land that’s treatable, **14.5 million acres are in high poverty counties (poverty rates exceed 20%) and 4.7 million acres are in extreme poverty counties (where poverty rates exceed 40%)**.
 That’s one-third of identified regions with wildfire treatment needs that are in extreme poverty locations (and 80% in high poverty areas).
-Six counties make up 53% of treatable land in extreme poverty zones (Tehama, Mendocino, Humboldt, Kern, Siskiyou, Shasta) - they cumulatively have 2.5 million acres.
+Six counties make up 53% of treatable land in extreme poverty zones (Tehama, Mendocino, Humboldt, Kern, Siskiyou, Shasta)—they cumulatively have 2.5 million acres.

 This comprehensive approach illuminates the intersection of socio-economic vulnerability and environmental priorities, underscoring the areas where additional funding and resources are essential to meet California’s state objectives for forest management and community resilience.